mdb/mdb.github.io/content/blog/2020-11-29-testing-ansible-roles-with-docker.md

 ## Problem

 [Ansible](https://www.ansible.com/) encourages the use of [Molecule](https://github.com/ansible-community/molecule) to test Ansible roles "against multiple instances, operating systems and distributions, virtualization providers, test frameworks, and testing scenarios."
-[Molecule documentation](https://molecule.readthedocs.io/en/latest/getting-started.html) offers an overview of how to get started, including how to use [Docker](https://docker.io) as the test driver provider.
+[Molecule documentation](https://molecule.readthedocs.io/en/latest/getting-started.html) offers an overview of how to get started, including how to use [Docker](https://docker.io) as the test driver provider, as well as how to use Ansible as the [Molecule verifier](https://molecule.readthedocs.io/en/latest/configuration.html#verifier).
 But what if you'd like to _also_ use Docker as your development environment, thus avoiding the need to install any dependencies &mdash; Python, Ansible, Molecule, etc. &mdash; beyond Docker itself?
-Or what if your CI/CD pipeline run in a container, as is the case with a [Concourse task](https://concourse-ci.org/tasks.html), for example?
+Or what if the relevant CI/CD pipeline steps run in a container, as is the case with a [Concourse task](https://concourse-ci.org/tasks.html), for example?

 ## Solution

-[Docker-in-docker](https://www.docker.com/blog/docker-can-now-run-within-docker/) allows the use of a containerized dev/test environment, within which Molecule can leverage its Docker driver provider to test the Ansible role against sub-containers.
+[Docker-in-docker](https://www.docker.com/blog/docker-can-now-run-within-docker/) allows the use of a containerized dev/test environment, within which Molecule can leverage its Docker driver provider to test the Ansible role against sub-containers (Note, however: the solution isn't free of tradeoffs.
+Read on for further insight on security concerns).

 ## The Details

 [mdb/ansible-hello-world](https://github.com/mdb/ansible-hello-world) offers a basic reference example demonstrating the technique.
 For the sake of simplicity, the role's only responsibility is to create a `/hello-world.json` file on the targeted host.
-Its `molecule/converge.yml` file invokes the role against a Dockerized Ubuntu test container, while its `molecule/verify.yml` tests that the role behaved as expected and properly creates the `/hello-world.json` file on the test container.
+Its `molecule/converge.yml` file invokes the role against a Dockerized Ubuntu test container, while its `molecule/verify.yml` tests that the role behaves as expected and properly creates the `/hello-world.json` file on the targeted host.
 It requires no development dependencies beyond Docker.

 To try it, clone the code: